Pranavraj-G/katomaran-todo-app/README.md

 # katomaran-todo-app
-This project is a part of a hackathon run by https://www.katomaran.com , **use in mobile to experience date picking features**
+This project is a part of a hackathon run by https://www.katomaran.com , **code base is in master branch** use in mobile to experience date picking features
 # Todo App
 This app helps you manage your daily tasks. supports both android and ios